gotechnica/technica-expo-app/api/DEVELOPING.md

 * Make sure your code follows [PEP8](https://www.python.org/dev/peps/pep-0008/).
 * Try to keep features in their own file, i.e. any database access should go through db.py
 * Flask has patterns on their [website](http://flask.pocoo.org/docs/0.12/patterns/).
-We do'nt strictly follow these, but they're good to keep in mind.
+We don't strictly follow these, but they're good to keep in mind.
 * Write tests!
 More on this further down!